>cut down

 Currently fighting off weed addiction myself.
 This shit drains my will to do anything.
 I'm down to .150g of vape per day (+ some cbd)

-The hardest part for me is the fucking insomnia.
+The hardest part for me is the fricking insomnia.
 I got so used to going to sleep drunk that I can't sleep well anymore.
 It takes me ages to fall asleep and when I always wake up 3 or 4 hours later.
 Any advice?
 I don't live in my homecountry and don't have access to sleeping pills

 Melatonin